networkoptix/nx_open/vms/distribution/docker/readme.md

 ## TODO ##

-1. Interaction with cmake
+1. ~~Provide a better ways to specify deb file for mediaserver.~~ Done
-2. Provide a better ways to specify deb file for mediaserver
+1. Provide some scripts to simplify start&restart.
-3. Provide some scripts to simplify start&restart
+1. Interaction with cmake.